kastaa/roadqa_imu/README.md

 - SD
 - [MPU9255](https://github.com/Bill2462/MPU9255-Arduino-Library)

+## CAD
+CAD file for the holder used to hold the IMU device in the cup holder.

 ## Process data
 Once you have saved `DATA_##.txt` files you can process those using this python package.